ankitesh97/StockPredictionWithSentiment/README.md

 Total features - 8
-Mae: 38
+Mae: 26

 ## Features For With Sentiment And The Tweet Encoded

-Along with the previous features, we encoded each tweet using a variation of the Word2Vec model(encodec in 50 dimension)
+Along with the previous features, we encoded each tweet using a variation of the Word2Vec model(encoded in 50 dimension)

 Again we took weighted averages of the tweets belonging to one time span